BrandonHan73/apple_lib/network/README.md

 Applying the derivatives will also clear the activation history.

 Reasonings:
- - The biggest reason I implemented ANN_Layer this way is because of recurrent neural networks.
+ - The main reason I implemented ANN_Layer this way is because of recurrent neural networks.
 As explained later, recurrent networks work by passing inputs to the same ANN_Layer multiple times.
 From a feed-forward perspective, the ANN_Layer would seem to remember past inputs.